Congratulations! It will soon be time for you to join us at the University of Southampton for your

 How to pay

-You will need your pre-sessional student ID when paying your fee.
-You will have received this in email correspondence from the pre-sessional admissions team.
-Please note that your pre-sessional programme ID is different to your main degree programme ID.
+You will need your student ID when paying your fee and you will have received this in email correspondence from the admissions team.

 Please note that we do not accept fee payments in cash.